 “Other Operator” shall mean the operator(s) of one or more of the Other Healthcare Facilities.

 “Other Security Instrument” shall mean a security instrument that secures any Other Loan.

+“Other Subleases” means the subleases entered into by the Other Operators with respect to the Other Facilities.

 “Permits and Approvals” has the meaning set forth in the Operator Regulatory Agreement.